 When will I receive information about my student accounts?

-Quia will e-mail account information, passwords, and testing instructions on October 29.
-If you have not received an e-mail by October 30, contact email@example.com.
+Quia will e-mail account information, passwords, and testing instructions two days before the exam window opens.
+If you have not received an e-mail by the day before the exam window opens, contact email@example.com.

 Is a practice exam available?

 What are the technical requirements needed to be able to take this exam?

 Is it possible to pay by credit card, or must a check be mailed?